jgoulah/last-seen-recipes-handler/README.md

 # last-seen-recipes-handler

-A Chef handler that will add a new node attribute called "last_seen_recipes" which contains the list of all recipes run on the node _including_ the included recipes.
-This can then be used to search nodes for included recipes
+A Chef handler that will add a new node attribute called "last\_seen\_recipes" which contains the list of all recipes run on the node _including_ the included recipes.
+This can then be used to search nodes for included recipes.

 ## Installation